johnMocingbird/dotfiles-stow/README.md

-This is setup for stow
+This is setup for stoiiiw